alex-golang/imgtools/imgmap/README.md

 previous rule becomes the input for the new rule.
 So only the first rule operates on the original input image.

+A map file can contain comments.
+These are prefixed with `;` and span the remainder of the line.
+Anything in this line is ignored by the parser.

 ### Mappings